What is a Green Funeral?

 A wider aspect of green funerals is often the feeling that death is a natural part of life, and as such it may be more openly discussed.

 So when we talk about a green funeral, we usually mean burial.
 But can you have a ‘green cremation’?
 While standards have improved in recent years, cremation is far from being a carbon-neutral process.
 But there are ways in which you can ‘do your bit’.
-A funeral imbued with the values, simplicity, and beauty of the natural world; a woven coffin, a less formal service, involvement from the family – all these this can provide great comfort that the values of the person who has died have been upheld, consistent with their wish to be cremated.
+A funeral imbued with the values, simplicity, and beauty of the natural world: a woven coffin, a less formal service, local, seasonal flowers, involvement from the family – all these can provide great comfort that the values of the person who has died have been upheld, but consistent with their wish to be cremated.

 What is involved?

 Generally speaking, people who choose a green funeral want to be more involved in the planning and carrying out of the funeral and to bring their own creativity, ideas, and care to the whole process.

 This might involve helping in the preparation of the person’s body, but more certainly in the design, content, and delivery of the funeral ceremony itself – for example, the possibility of filling in the grave themselves.